 I would not be who I am today without Evie.
 Evie is my daughter, she was a Super Power Baby.
 She was not made for this world but for somewhere more beautiful.
 I see her in the stars and in the lyrics to Yellow by Coldplay.
 She is all around me and in everything I do.
 The marks of her presence are forever on my skin.
 I am reminded of her in all things yellow and I wear something yellow every day to keep her close.

 Because of Evie I celebrate love and life more intentionally than I used to.
 I have a much bigger and open-hearted view of humanity.
 She is now made of stars and ash and turquoise.
 She is in every molecule of the universe.

-My work life is varied and involves speaking to diverse audiences about challenging the deficit language used with regards to disability.
+My work life is varied and involves speaking to diverse audiences about challenging the deficit language used with regards to disability and the importance of effective and empowering communication in healthcare.
 I make art which involves painting and photography, sometimes at the same time.
 I have enjoyed being a wedding and portrait photographer over the last decade, but now, I am excited about focusing my energy into other things I am passionate about.
 I am sharing my thoughts about acceptance and diversity and they are being heard, adopted and transforming lives.